Best 8 Caves To Visit In The Philippines In 2019 [Updated]

 2).
 Tali Cliff Jump Site (Nasugbu, Batangas).

 This is a sea cave and has been uniquely formed by the erosion of the surrounding cliff face.
 During high tide, the water goes right into the cave making it very unsafe to enter.
 However, during low tide, you are able to get access to the caves.
 The caves burrow into the cliff face about 10 to 15 meters, and the floor of the caves are from the beach sand.
 Perched above these caves is a spectacular residential house.
 There is some confusion about whether this is owned by former President Ramos or his lawyer.
 As such, these caves are also referred to as Ramos Caves.
 These caves are only accessible by the water, either via cliff jump site or boat.
-Once again, you wouldn’t make a trip just to specifically see these caves, but if you are in the Nasugbu area and have access to a boat, then it is well worth a visit.
-For more information please click here.
+Once again, you wouldn’t make a trip just to specifically see these caves, but if you are in nearby Maya Maya, or the Nasugbu area and have access to a boat, then it is well worth a visit.

 3).
 Biak na Bato National Park (San Miguel, Bulacan).